Media Skills Training

 As time is always against you, there is no opportunity to get warmed-up or prevaricate with pleasantries, be ready to go straight into answering the questions and using your prepared messages.

-There are three basic principles to being effective in an interview:
+There are three basic principles of being effective in an interview:

 - Grab the audience's attention